kevintyll/resque_manager/README.markdown

 ----------------------

 Added the ability to display process status in the worker "Processing" column on the workers and working pages.
 To do this, yield the status message back in your perform method.
+You should check that a block was sent.
+If you set Resque.inline = true in development, then the block is not passed.

     Class YourClass

       self.perform(arg)
       ...your code here
-      yield "Your status message"
+      yield "Your status message" if block_given?
       ...more code
-      yield "Another status message"
+      yield "Another status message" if block_given?
       ...more code
       end
     end